p4ttch/p4ttch-dev-blogsite/content/page/about.md

 ---
 title: About Me
-description: Thinker of all things.
+description: A thinker of many things.
 date: '2021-02-28'
 aliases:
   - about-us